DataDog/dogstatsd-python/README.md

 # Import the module.
 from statsd import statsd

-# Import the module.
-from statsd import statsd

 # Optionally, configure the host and port if you're running Statsd on a
 # non-standard port.
 statsd.connect('localhost', 8125)